Introducing Edgio Applications v7Find out what's new.

 Example:

-Setting the URL path(s) option to the following value allows Edgio Security to apply this Security App configuration to any request whose URL path starts with /marketing/: /marketing/*
+Setting the URL path(s) option to /marketing/* allows Edgio Security to apply this Security Application configuration to any request whose URL path starts with /marketing/.

-The following sample request will match the above pattern:
+The following sample request matches the above pattern:

 https://cdn.example.com/marketing/mycampaign/image.png